 Gregory Vargo’s research focuses on the literary and cultural milieu of nineteenth-century British protest movements and the interplay between politics, periodical culture, and the novel.
 He brings these and other interests into the classroom in courses which examine the relationship between literature, history, and politics.
 His essays have appeared in Victorian Studies and Victorian Literature and Culture, and he has published poetry in a variety of literary journals, including the Southern Review and the Gettysburg Review.
-His current book project, The World the Chartists Made: An Underground History of Early Victorian Fiction, suggests that underground newspapers affiliated with radical movements fostered an experimental literary culture which stretched the contours of well-known Victorian genres including the Bildungsroman, melodrama, and social-problem fiction.
+His current book project, An Underground History of Early Victorian Fiction: Chartism, Radical Print Culture, and the Social Problem Novel (forthcoming, Cambridge 2017) suggests that underground newspapers affiliated with radical movements fostered an experimental literary culture which stretched the contours of well-known Victorian genres including the Bildungsroman, melodrama, and social-problem fiction.

 Teaching and Research Interests